nfelnlp/nfelnlp.github.io/index.md

 My main research interest is making (neural) language models more interpretable.
 This entails building applications that make use of explainability methods and aim to democratize access to explanations.

 # News 🤩
+2022-07-04 : Paper on "Personality-aware Chatbots" accepted to SIGDIAL 2022.
 2022-06-15 : Paper on "Personalized Conversational Agents" accepted to INTERSPEECH 2022.
 2022-06-14 : "Mediators" is now available on arXiv.
 2022-06-04 : First-author paper "Mediators: Conversational Agents Explaining Language Model Behavior" accepted to the IJCAI-ECAI 2022 Workshop on XAI.